 All directors, officers, employees, and volunteers of the School have a responsibility to report any action or suspected action taken within the School that is illegal, unethical or violates any adopted policy of the School, or local rule or regulation.
 Anyone reporting a violation must act in good faith, without malice to the School or any individual at the School and have reasonable grounds for believing that the information shared in the report indicates that a violation has occurred.
 A person who makes a report does not have to prove that a violation has occurred.
 However, any report which the reporter has made maliciously or any report which the reporter has good reason to believe is false will be viewed as a serious disciplinary offense.
 No one who in good faith reports a violation, or who, in good faith, cooperates in the investigation of a violation shall suffer harassment, retaliation, or adverse employment action.
 Further, no one who in good faith discloses, who may disclose, or who the School believes disclosed or may disclose, information regarding alleged violations to a person with authority over the employee or another employee who had responsibility for investigating, discovering or correcting the purported violation shall suffer harassment, retaliation, or adverse employment action.

 Please review the Internal Complaint Policy for the School’s policies on complaint reporting.
-While employees are encouraged to first resolve any complaint with their immediate supervisor, formal written complaints may also be made to the Managing Director of Human Resources.
+While employees are encouraged to first resolve any complaint with their immediate supervisor, formal written complaints may also be made to the Director of Human Resources.

 Anti-Nepotism Policy